starwisp/Civizard-tileset-archeology/README.md

 Explanation:
 ???
 It turned out the Python script linked in this github repo cannot unpack the terrain tiles correctly.
 The script seems to be an older version.
 ???
-His comment on this after sending the decompressed files samples: "when i did the initial unpacking, my code wasn't smart enough to understand to decompress those files so this is a quick 'n dirty hackjob i did — that zip contains the world0 and world1 folders but with the appropriate files decompressed"
+His comment on this after sending the decompressed files samples: "when i did the initial unpacking, my code wasn't smart enough to understand to decompress those files so this is a quick 'n dirty hackjob i did -- here the world0 and world1 folders but with the appropriate files decompressed"
-??? this is being actively worked on now ...
+??? this is being actively worked on right now ...
 _________
 ### 5. Results
 In the following I will summarize what we have achieved so far.
 There are a few areas, especially the terrain tiles, that will need some more work and trial and error (see discussion in 5.4).
 An some speculation on how to proceed from here.
 Advice and help would be appreciated.